 Ninety-seven major military bases were recommended for closure and realignment by the 1988, 1991, 1993, and 1995 base realignment and closure (BRAC) commissions.
-Only two of these BRAC recommendations remain uncompleted at this time.
-Action on all 451 installations (major and minor) from the first four rounds is expected to be completed by the end of FY2001, as scheduled.
-The Department of Defense has estimated that these closures and realignments will produce net savings of about \$14 billion dollars by the end of FY2001, and estimated annual savings thereafter of about \$5.7 billion.
+Action on all 451 installations (major and minor) from the first four rounds was completed by the end of FY2001, as scheduled.
+The Department of Defense has estimated that these closures and realignments have produced net savings of about\$15.5 billion as of the end of FY2001, and will continue to produce an estimated annual savings hereafter of about \$5.7 billion.

 In mid-1997, Secretary of Defense William Cohen called for two new rounds of base closures and realignments.
 He explained that, while four previous rounds had achieved significant savings, it was important to continue the process of closing underutilized facilities.
 Despite DOD pressure, most Members of Congress were reluctant to support authorization of new base closure legislation, at least for the foreseeable future.
 The reasons given included, among others, grass-roots opposition from communities likely to be affected and President Clinton's "intervention" in the 1995 base closure commission's recommendations regarding McClellan and Kelly air force bases.
 Of the two chambers, the House of Representatives expressed the stronger and more united opposition.
-In the Senate, proponents of new base closure rounds attempted to attach an amendment to the FY1999 defense authorization bill, but failed.
+In the Senate, proponents of new base closure rounds have attempted to attach amendments to each year's defense authorization bill since 1997 -- only achieving success toward the end of 2001.